jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-No alibi will save you from accepting the responsibility.
+I find hope in the darkest of days, and focus in the brightest.
+I do not judge the universe.
-- Napoleon Hill
+- Dalai Lama

-Updated on: [6/26/2024]
+Updated on: [6/27/2024]
 <!-- #quoteEnd -->
 </pre>